oscargtoro/holbertonschool-machine_learning/pipeline/0x00-pandas/README.md

 ```

 ## 4-array.py
 This script takes the last 10 rows of the columns High and Close and convert them into a *numpy.ndarray*.
-Executing this file, using Bitcoin's coinbase dataset from *2014-12-01*, should give this output:
+Executing this file, using Bitcoin's coinbase dataset from *2014-12-01* to *2019-01-09*, should give this output:

 ```
 [[4009.54 4007.01]